-Part A - Existing Housing Allocations and Housing Allowances to 2032 and Employment Allocations up to 2032 where the principle of development is supported if current constraints can be addressed.
+Part A - Existing Housing Allocations and Housing Allowances sites to 2032 and Employment Allocations up to 2032

+Housing and employment development on existing allocated sites and housing allowance-sites for the period up to 2032 will be approved in principle within areas designated for housing or employment.
+There is also a further reserve supply of urban capacity land as identified in Appendix 1 where the principle of development is supported if current constraints can be addressed.
+The council will work with developers, service providers and other partners to maintain a sufficient pipeline of deliverable housing land along with the supply of employment land.
 The council will work with developers, service providers and other partners to maintain the 5 year supply of effective housing land at all times along with the supply of employment land.
 Any proposal for partial development of an allocated site or for development of an adjacent or nearby site will generally be resisted if this would jeopardise the future delivery of the full allocation.